 To ensure the most accurate data is being collected, the entire sales force must be aligned and consistent in their data entry.
-Managers should always be evaluating their methods and investing in new tools that capture data automatically, such as wearable CRM tracking devices.
+Managers should always be evaluating their methods and investing in new tools that capture data automatically, such as easy-to-use mobile sales management apps.

 Third, collect as many diverse data sets as possible.

 Have you run correlation between overall revenue growth and personal sales standouts?
 Did a new team member with a new approach shorten the team’s sales cycle on average?
 Did last year’s extended drought season have an impact on your numbers?
-Asking these types of questions, and searching for the best data to answer them, will help drive useful and actionable insights that make an immediate impact on top-line growth.
+Asking these types of questions and searching for the best data to answer them, will help drive useful and actionable insights that make an immediate impact on top-line growth.

 While it’s critical to ensure the data collected is as accurate as possible, the data alone is worthless.
 What really matters are the insights data can provide.
-In order to tap into the value of your data and pull out golden nuggets of intel, it’s necessary to build models that predict sales outcomes with improving level of certainty thereby improving performance.
+In order to tap into the value of your data and pull out golden nuggets of insight it’s necessary to build models that predict sales outcomes with improving level of certainty thereby improving performance.

 Last but not least, learn from your mistakes.

 This is particularly effective at the individual level.
-By studying each sales rep in the context of their specfic sales funnel, managers can pull insights that will help that rep improve quickly and dramatically.
-There’s no one-size-fits-all solution for any team or individual sales rep, but data analysis gives us the chance to break down each persons performance into customised reports in order to spot weaknesses.
+By studying each sales rep in the context of their specific sales funnel, managers can pull insights that will help that rep improve quickly and dramatically.
+There’s no one-size-fits-all solution for any team or individual sales rep, but data analysis gives us the chance to break down each salesperson’s performance into custom weekly sales reports in order to spot weaknesses.

 Our experience tells us that it’s best for enterprise sales teams to adopt a data-driven culture now and not wait for a massive implementation.
 This is a step-by-step revolution for any sales team and shouldn’t be seen as a one time event.
 Understand that the data collection tools, methods of analysis and even the information itself will constantly be changing and evolving as time goes on.
 Don’t fight it.
 Create a corporate culture that rewards data-driven decision making and keep the emphasis on constant learning and improvement.
 That’s how you’ll build a superior sales team driven by data.